timewarp180/Networked-ConnectFour-Final-OOP/README.md

 -click on res, then okay, and apply and close

-this allows to add the image from res folder that will be used in the titlescreen.java
+this allows to add the image from res folder to be added in the titlescreen.java

 -----------------------GUIDE-------------------